Baobab

 Goals

-Minimize performance issues affecting user efficiency
+Minimize performance-related friction impacting user efficiency

-Ensure inclusive access and reinforce perceived credibility
+Ensure inclusive access while reinforcing perceived reliability and trust

-Create visual consistency to support trust and brand recognition
+Establish visual consistency to strengthen brand recognition

 Persona